saiftynet/CAD/README.md

 ### CAD::Gear.pm

 Draws gears.
 These are currently crude, while I learn the mathematics of drawing an involute gear profile.
 It can outputs to SVG, but will allow the "borrowing" of the points generated for other uses.
+Currently allows exporting of data ina "points-from-file" format that can be imported into VariCAD using 2dff.

 ### CAD::DXF::Minimal

 Generates a valid minimalist DXF file.
-Currently only handles lines and polylines; other entities will be added on request, if time permits, and it becomes necessary to do so.
+Currently only handles lines, polylines, splines, text; other entities will be added on request, if time permits, and it becomes necessary to do so.
+One may generate complex drawings, in the future, but depends on interest.

 ```
 #!/usr/bin/perl